pacman82/odbc2parquet/README.md

 ### Via Cargo

-If you have a rust nightly toolchain installed, you can install this tool via cargo.
+If you have a rust nightly tool chain installed, you can install this tool via cargo.

 ```shell script
 cargo +nightly install odbc2parquet